platformsh/platformsh-docs/src/administration/integrations/tideways.md

 ```

 Tideways should now be enabled.
 Give it a few hours to a day to get a decent set of data before checking your Tideways dashboard.

+## Email integration

+Once Tideways is enabled, an additional environment variable will be available.
+The `PLATFORM_SMTP_HOST` variable will contain the hostname of the Tideways SMTP server should it be needed.